mattyschell/nyc-spatial-coordinate-systems/README.md

 * we just use the part that is nicely fitted, the other parts are inside the earth or outer space

 **datum**
-* based off of ellipsoids with elevation
+* based off of ellipsoids with elevation.
 * can be local datums based off of local ellipsoids (ex NAD 83)
 * can be global datums based off of global ellipsoids (ex WGS 84)
 * when expressed as lat/lon these are GEOGRAPHIC COORDINATE SYSTEMS